-The Spring 2021 Registration fee is $110.
+The Fall 2022 Registration fee is $110.
 Jerseys are included in this fee for our U4-U12 age groups.

 Practices: This age group will have practices once during the week.
 The practice day will be determined by your assigned coach.

-Additional Training Opportunity: Players will be provided opportunities to train at the complex as a team on 5 different occasions with their volunteer coach and additional staff coaches provided by PASA and our Director Kenny Atkinson.
+Additional Training Opportunity - Friday Night Skills: Players will be provided opportunities to train at the complex as a team on 5 different occasions with their volunteer coach and additional staff coaches provided by PASA and our Director Kenny Atkinson.
 These sessions have been chosen so that we can particularly work through the developmental process.
 In addition, each session is meant to build off of the other. it allows us to continue to offer the highest level recreational experience that can be offered in the area.
 Dates for the additional training sessions will be announced soon!